tslaton/reactnd-project-readable/README.md

 To run the project locally after installing the requirements, type `npm start` into a terminal pointed to the `/frontend` directory to launch the development server.
 It should open `localhost:3000` and run the app in a local browser.
 If it does not open `localhost:3000` automatically, try doing so in your favorite browser.
 You should then see the app.

 This app talks to a server provided by the starter template.
 The server should be run in a separate terminal.
-To run the server, install its requirements by typing `npm install` in a terminal pointed to the `/server` directory (cotaining its own `package.json`).
+To run the server, install its requirements by typing `npm install` in a terminal pointed to the `/server` directory (containing its own `package.json`).
 Run it by typing `node server` into the same terminal once the installation is finished.